 Temperature, humidity, and timely supply of fresh air.
 Sensors that measure the above parameters give the command of heating, ventilation, and air conditioning systems in automatic mode.
 This means that the smart home always maintains the optimal parameters of the air in the room.

 Home appliances management.
-All appliances operating in the house can be combining into a single network.
-Due to this, the central controller has the ability to optimally organize the work of video equipment and kitchen appliances, heating systems, and automatic gate drives.
+All appliances operating in the house can be combined into a single network.
+Due to this, the central controller can optimally organize the work of video equipment and kitchen appliances, heating systems, and automatic gate drives.

 Security.
 These include systems such as restricting access to the house of unwanted persons, gas leak control, alarm, and video surveillance, and other systems that allow you to control the level of security in the house.

 Also, a smart home can provide remote notification of any incident indoors in the absence of people and even simulate their presence.

 It should be noted that not all of the above systems are required in each case.
 Smart home technology is flexible and can be optimized for the specific requirements of a particular customer.